The key to a beautiful tattoo?

 If you want your tattoo to have a vivid color, defined shape and optimum staying power, how you care for it during the first 30 days are crucial.
 Good skin healing is fundamental to achieve a beautiful end result!

-Choose the right products to optimize healing
+Choose the right products to optimize scarring process

 To help the skin to heal as quickly and well as possible, use a tattoo cream that: